Luca-Salgo/q4/README.md

 5/8/24: Learned more C#

-5/9/24: More C#.
+5/9/24: More learning C#.
 After tomorrow, I will be able to put way more work onto the project.
 I will work on it at home.
 I am very excited.